INTRODUCTION

 While dietary sources are ideal, some individuals may require omega-3 supplements to meet their nutritional needs.
 High-quality fish oil or algae-based supplements can provide concentrated DHA and EPA.
 When selecting a supplement, consider:

-Omega-3 supplementation can be a practical addition to a healthy, balanced diet for those struggling with mental disorders.
+Omega-3 supplementation can be a practical addition to a healthy and balanced diet for those managing mental disorders.

 OTHER LIFESTYLE FACTORS THAT SUPPORT MENTAL WELLBEING

-While omega-3s provide significant benefits for mental wellbeing, they work best when combined with other supportive lifestyle practices.
+While omega-3 fatty acids provide significant benefits for mental wellbeing, they work best when combined with other supportive lifestyle practices.
 Key factors include:

 - Regular Exercise: Physical activity boosts brain function and reduces stress.

-- Mindful Eating: A healthy, balanced diet with whole foods enhances overall health and wellbeing.
+- Mindful Eating: A healthy and balanced diet with whole foods enhances overall health and wellbeing.

 - Adequate Sleep: Restful sleep improves cognitive function and emotional resilience.

-A holistic approach, including omega-3s and a healthy lifestyle, consequently enhances mental wellbeing.
+A holistic approach, including omega-3 fatty acids and a healthy lifestyle, consequently enhances both physical health and mental wellbeing.

 CONCLUSION

 Omega-3 fatty acids offer a natural way to support individuals in fighting common mental disorders by reducing inflammation, improving neurotransmitter function and enhancing cognitive wellbeing.
 They may help stabilise mood swings in bipolar disorder, alleviate symptoms of schizophrenia and protect against cognitive decline.
-However, incorporating omega-3-rich foods, such as fatty fish, flaxseeds and walnuts, into the diet can help fight common mental disorders and provide long-term mental wellbeing benefits.
-Omega-3s, combined with a healthy lifestyle and professional treatment, contribute to improved emotional stability and support cognitive wellbeing.
+However, incorporating omega-3-rich foods, such as fatty fish, flaxseeds and walnuts, into the diet can help fight common mental disorders and provide long-term physical health and mental wellbeing benefits.
+Omega-3 fatty acids, combined with a healthy lifestyle and professional treatment, contribute to improved emotional stability and support cognitive wellbeing.